 Let $h_1,\dots,h_k \in \Omega(L(\text{\bf u}))$.
 We then define a differential form on $L(\text{\bf u})$ by

 where we use the evaluation map

-and $({\rm ev}_0)_!$ is the integration along the fiber.
+and $({\rm ev}_0)!$ is the integration along the fibers.
+(See \cite[Definition C.1]{fooo:toric1}.)
 Here the superscript $S$ stands for smoothing.
-By Lemma \ref{toricmmultsectU} (4) integration along the fiber is well-defined.
-By Lemma \ref{toricmmultsectU} (5) the operators $\mathfrak q_{\ell,k;\beta}^{S}$ is invariant under the permutation of components of $\text{\bf p}$.
+By Lemma \ref{toricmmultsectU} (4), the integration along the fibers is well-defined.
+By Lemma \ref{toricmmultsectU} (5) the operators $\mathfrak q_{\ell,k;\beta}^{S}$ is invariant under the permutation of the components of $\text{\bf p}$.
 Therefore by the $\C$-linearity we define